anaisda/fennec/README.md

-# Fennec AI - Professional AI Services Website
+# Fennec AI - Votre partenaire vers la transformation digitale

 A complete, production-ready website for Fennec AI services company with backend, admin panel, and all legal pages.